Tyler Zhu

 code

-Four new datasets measuring real-world distribution shifts, as well as a new
+Four new datasets measuring real-world distribution shifts, most well-known of which is ImageNet-R(enditions), as well as a new

 state-of-the-art data augmentation method that outperforms models pretrained